mongodb-industry-solutions/sec-fsi-pci-dss/docs/q&a.md

 **Answer:**
 The expiry date is different from the token.
 Under PCI DSS v4.0, the expiration date is classified as **Cardholder Data (CHD)** when stored in conjunction with a PAN.
 In this demo it is stored alongside `paymentCardReference` (the token) and `maskedPanDisplay`.
 Whether the token is itself CHD or not, the expiry date co-located with card account data is a more conservative classification, and the cost of protecting it with QE:none is negligible.

-The QE:none mode also serves a demo purpose: it illustrates the "non-searchable sensitive field" pattern — data that is encrypted but not queryable, visible only after decryption with the correct DEK.
+The QE:none mode also serves a demo purpose: it illustrates the "non-searchable sensitive field" pattern, where data is encrypted but not queryable and is visible only after decryption with the correct DEK.
 This is the same pattern used for `residentialAddressFull` and `governmentIdentificationReference` in the escalation workflow.

 ---